aragilar/dnd-flask/data/documentation/combat.md

 ## Making an Attack

-Whether you're striking with a melee weapon,  ring a weapon at range, or making an attack roll as part of a spell, an attack has a simple structure.
+Whether you're striking with a melee weapon, firing a weapon at range, or making an attack roll as part of a spell, an attack has a simple structure.

 1. **Choose a target.** Pick a target within your attack's range: a creature, an object, or a location.
 2. **Determine modifiers.** The DM determines whether the target has cover and whether you have advantage or disadvantage against the target.
 In addition, spells, special abilities, and other effects can apply penalties or bonuses to your attack roll.